Dri0m/dual-universe-stuff/addressable-lights/README.md

 - send r,g,b=702 to turn the light off

 ### How many lights can this thing handle?
 DU starts being a bit unstable when I'm running more than 25 programming boards at once.
-There also seems to be a limit of 5 emits per `update()` but I'm not sure.
+There also seems to be a limit of 5 emits per `update()` but the limiter is probably using a different metric than emits-per-frame.

 ### Setup